Home > Help Centre > Tax and Finance > Step-by-Step Guide to Preparing Your Company’s Tax Return

 • Pay your Corporation Tax bill within 9 months and 1 day of the end of your accounting period.
 In most cases, this is exactly the same 12-month period as the financial year covered by your company’s annual accounts.

-In addition to paying Corporation tax, you are legally obliged to register for Value Added Tax (VAT) if your total annual turnover is more than £90,000 (as of 2025/26) or if you think that it will become so within the next 30 days.
+In addition to paying Corporation tax, you are legally obliged to register for Value Added Tax (VAT) if your total annual turnover is more than £90,000, or if you think that it will become so within the next 30 days.
 As a VAT-paying company, you will need to ensure that the necessary VAT is collected from your customers and that returns and payments are made to HMRC on time.
-Failure to prepare and submit your Corporate Tax and VAT tax returns on time may result in a penalty of £100 (if 1 day late) and up to 10% of any unpaid tax (if 12 months late).

 Step 3: Gather Essential Financial Documents